TykTechnologies/tykctl/README.md

 # Tykctl

-Tykctl is a command line tool that can be used to interact with tyk cloud.
+Tykctl is a command line tool to interact with Tyk Cloud, Tyk Self-Managed and Tyk OSS (open source).

 ## Overview

-Some features the tykctl provides include:
+Some features `tykctl cloud` provides include:

-1. Ability to login to tyk cloud.
+1. Ability to login to Tyk Cloud.
-2. Fetching all your organizations from tyk cloud.
+2. Fetching all your organizations from Tyk Cloud.
-3. Creating teams in you tyk cloud organization.
+3. Creating teams in your Tyk Cloud organization.
-4. Create environments in your team.
+4. Create environments for your team.
-5. Deploy control plane and edge gateways.
+5. Deploy Tyk Cloud Control Plane and Cloud Data Planes (which are gateways in Tyk Cloud).

 ## Install